Eugene Jarecki’s “The King” is a moving masterpiece of music, pop culture montage and Big American Metaphor.

 We can’t know, the film suggests.
 We cannot ever know what it was like to, as a late Elvis hit posited, “Walk a Mile in My Shoes.”

 “He had it all,” songwriter Mary Gauthier declares, “and he had more of it than anybody had ever had.”

 Just like America.
-And the film argues that just like Elvis, America is suck in the past, living in “the politics of nostalgia.”
-Bloated, unable to make the smart decision when faces with the easier, expedient one, unwilling to speak out when the need to speak out was never greater, drug addicted, lost and fat — and not just in the rural Trump-centric places that still worship Elvis, either.
+And the film argues that just like Elvis, America is stuck in the past, living in “the politics of nostalgia.”
+Bloated, unable to make the smart decision when faced with the easier, expedient one, unwilling to speak out when the need to speak out was never greater, drug addicted, lost and fat — and not just in the rural Trump-centric places that still worship Elvis, either.

 It’s the American Dream we mourn when we focus our mind and not just our heart and ears on Elvis, the opportunities of the country a country boy like him came up in.

 Jarecki’s film, his most thoughtful and oracular, had so many interviews and so many musicians that many you see on its IMDB page didn’t make the final cut.
 Frankly, I’d have lost Baldwin and Myers and a couple of others to get at one guy who hasn’t just followed Elvis, studied Elvis and gone through the dark side of fame with Elvis.
 Nicolas Cage, who married Elvis’ daughter, would have been a real coup and added something important to an already important, wonderfully-crafted argument and film.

 But what’s here is enough, a stand-out documentary in a year already littered with glittering, delightful titles.